daniel-armbrust/my-scripts/README.md

 ## My Script
 **These are some of my scripts that I find useful.**

-- **objectstorage-simple-backup.sh** -> Simple script to backup files and mysql dump to OCI Object Storage.
+- **objectstorage-simple-backup.sh** -> Simple script to backup files and mysqldump to OCI Object Storage.

 OCI Documentation
 =================